 Reckless & Careless Driving in the Twin Cities

 Careless and reckless driving laws are so broad that many offenders don’t even realize when they are breaking the law.
+They are slightly different in Napeville so if you’re curious about the reckless driving laws there, consult with an injury attorney to improve your understanding of their laws.
 Most often, there is a perfectly reasonable explanation for a person’s driving behavior.
 Drivers are often distracted by emotional issues in their personal lives or find themselves in a rush to get somewhere important.
 These are not excuses for criminal behavior, but could explain why a person’s driving was “reckless.”

 In addition, many drivers are charged unlawfully with this crime.
 Careless and reckless driving are subjective crimes issued by imperfect police officers.
 This makes them very defendable offenses.